 Lately I have been trying to write better prose as well.

-I ride bareback and milk Lucky the cow by hand.
-I am growing potatoes.
 My partner Anne is a gardener.
-I have three surviving children and two grandchildren.
+I have three surviving children and three grandchildren.